 All you would need to do is to keep an eye on the pivot point.
-You could treat it like the 50-yard line of a football field.Depending on which side the ball (in this case, price) is on, you can tell whether buyers or sellers have the upper hand.
+You could treat it like the 50-yard line of an American football field.Depending on which side the ball (in this case, price) is on, you can tell whether buyers or sellers have the upper hand.

 If the price breaks through the pivot point to the top, it’s a sign that traders are bullish on the pair and you should start buying the pair like it’s a Krispy Kreme donut.